MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/creating-a-new-ftp-site-in-iis-7.md

 In this first step you will create a new FTP site that anonymous users can open.

 > [!NOTE]
-> The settings listed in this walkthrough specify "%SYSTEMDRIVE%\inetpub\ftproot" as the path to your FTP site.
+> The settings listed in this walkthrough specify `%SYSTEMDRIVE%\inetpub\ftproot` as the path to your FTP site.
 You are not required to use this path; however, if you change the location for your site you will have to change the site-related paths that are used throughout this walkthrough.

 1. Open IIS Manager.
 In the **Connections** pane, click the **Sites** node in the tree.
 2. As shown in the image below, right-click the **Sites** node in the tree and click **Add FTP Site**, or click **Add FTP Site** in the **Actions** pane.

-    - Create a folder at "%SystemDrive%\inetpub\ftproot"
+    - Create a folder at `%SystemDrive%\inetpub\ftproot`
     - Set the permissions to allow anonymous access:

         1. Open a command prompt.